Tomás Borge: Insurrection

 Between 1965 and 1966, Tomás Borge headed the Sandinista newspaper "The Republican Mobilization."
-The next year, he tried again to create an active guerrilla group in the mountains near the Pancasán region, which was defeated.
-In 1969, the National Directorate of the FSLN (Borge was a member) named Fonseca as secretary general.
+The next year, he tried again to create an active guerrilla group in the mountains near the Pancasán region, but was defeated.
+In 1969, the National Directorate of the FSLN, of which Borge was a member, named Fonseca as secretary general.

 In January 1969, along with Ruiz, Borge was arrested for arms smuggling on the border with Costa Rica.
-Both are deported to Colombia; there begins a period of exile that took him to Cuba and Peru.
-In that time, he also visited the base of the Palestine Liberation Organization in Lebanon, passed by Mexico, and eventually returned to the ranks of the FSLN in Nicaragua.
+Both were deported to Colombia, beginning a period of exile that took Borge to Cuba and Peru.
+In that time he also visited the base of the Palestine Liberation Organization in Lebanon, passed by Mexico, and eventually returned to the ranks of the FSLN in Nicaragua.